sfox38/line_ha_bot/README.md

 ### 4. Configure your Home Assistant external URL

 LINE requires your Home Assistant instance to be reachable from the internet via a **public HTTPS URL with a valid SSL certificate**.
-A plain HTTP address (e.g. ) or a self-signed certificate will not work.
+A plain HTTP address (e.g. `http://192.168.1.x:8123`) or a self-signed certificate will not work.
 This is a hard requirement on LINE's side.

 You have several options, listed from easiest to most technical:

 **Option A: Nabu Casa (easiest)**
 A Home Assistant Cloud subscription gives you a ready-made HTTPS domain with no configuration required.
-See https://www.nabucasa.com.
+See https://www.nabucasa.com for current pricing.

 **Option B: Cloudflare Tunnel (free)**
 Cloudflare Tunnel routes your local HA through Cloudflare's network, giving you a proper HTTPS domain for free.
 Install the **Cloudflare** add-on from the HA add-on store, create a free Cloudflare account, and follow the add-on instructions.

 **Option C: DuckDNS + Let's Encrypt (free)**
-DuckDNS gives you a free dynamic DNS hostname (e.g. ).
+DuckDNS gives you a free dynamic DNS hostname (e.g. `your-name.duckdns.org`).
 Combined with the **DuckDNS** and **Let's Encrypt** HA add-ons, you get a valid HTTPS URL at no cost.
 Requires your router to forward port 443 to your HA instance.

 **Option D: Reverse proxy with your own domain**
 If you own a domain name, point it at your home IP, set up a reverse proxy (e.g. NGINX), and use Let's Encrypt for SSL.
 Most technical option but gives you the most control.